mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/README.md

 These functions are designed to be called by a Logic App.

 One specific patterns to pay attention to here include the check-job-status function which is used to poll for job status from a Logic App workflow.

-Two logic apps samples are available as ARM templates in [media-functions-for-logic-app](/media-functions-for-logic-app): One basic VOD worflow (that does encoding), and one more advanced (that does encoding, indexing, subtitles translation).
+Three logic apps samples are available as ARM templates in [media-functions-for-logic-app](/media-functions-for-logic-app): One basic VOD worflow (that does encoding), one bacic VOD workflow with blob trigger, and one more advanced (that does encoding, indexing, subtitles translation).
 They can be easily deployed through a "Deploy to Azure" button in this section.

 In order to practice the deployment of Azure functions for Media Services and the deployment of a Logic App advanced workflow, a detailed hands-on guide was written.
 You can find the document [here](/media-functions-for-logic-app/Lab).